Bijan-Massoumi/magna-webapp/README.md

 ### Why implement the airdop as a claim?

-  - Requiring participants to claim filters out passive participants, who may not have contributed value to the projects ecosystem anyway.
+  - Requiring participants to claim filters out passive participants who may not contribute value to the project's ecosystem.
-  - Removes the gas burden from the airdrop creator becuase they dont need to pay gas for each  `transfer()` call
+  - Removes the gas burden from the airdrop creator because they dont need to pay for each  `transfer()` call.
-    - imo, most of the time it is more important to reduce friction on the supply side vs the demand side (the claiming addresses)
+    - imo, it is more important to reduce friction on the supply side vs the demand side (the claiming addresses)

 ### Why use a merkle tree?